-Minister Ssempijja revealed this in his speech he delivered at the Uganda Media Centre, Kampala, mid this week, during which he revealed that the government is injecting USD150M in the Agriculture Cluster Development Project so as to spread model farming to 57 districts.
+Minister Ssempijja revealed this in the speech he delivered at the Uganda Media Centre, Kampala, mid this week, during which he revealed that the government is injecting USD150M in the Agriculture Cluster Development Project so as to spread model farming to 57 districts.

 His Speech titled ‘Performance of the Agriculture Cluster Development Project’ is reproduced here below verbatim;